kvarak/dnd/docs/_Classes/barbarian.md

 ### Swimmer
-When you choose this path at 1st level, you gain 2 skill points to spend on Swimming.
+When you choose this path, you gain 2 skill points to spend on Swimming.

 ### Totem Spirit
-When you adopt this path at 1st level, choose a totem spirit.
+Choose a totem spirit.
 You must make or acquire a physical totem object - an amulet or similar adornment - that incorporates the teeth, skin or bones of the animal.
 At your option, you may also gain minor physical attributes that are reminiscent of your totem spirit.
 For example, you may have dark eyes, a vicious smile, lack of hair or sharpened teeth.

-You gain the Animal handling skill.
+You gain 1 skill point to spend on Animal handling.
 Additionally you have advantage on Charisma checks when interacting with normal animals related to your totem spirit.

 <img src='http://tribality.com/wp-content/uploads/2015/06/RH-OrcaShaman-sized-01-740x360.png' style="float:right;width:50%;padding:10px"/>

 ### Creature of the Sea
-At 3rd level, you gain the ability to cast the *water breathing* and *speak with animals* spells, but only as rituals, and only targeting yourself.
+You gain the ability to cast the *water breathing* and *speak with animals* spells, but only as rituals, and only targeting yourself.

 ### Totemic Blessing
-Also at 3rd level, you gain a greater connection to your totem spirit.
+You gain a greater connection to your totem spirit.
 You gain a power based on your chosen animal.
 The power is only active while raging and not wearing heavy armor.

 **Albatross.** The spirit of the albatross makes you into a opportunist who can weave through the fray with ease.
 Creatures have disadvantage on opportunity attack rolls against you, and you can use the Dash action as a **bonus action** on your turn.